Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/push/push-action.md

 `-p,--permission` _Type: Text_ - An account and permission level to authorize, as in 'account@permission'

-`--max-cpu-usage-ms` _UINT_ - set an upper limit on the milliseconds of cpu usage budget, for the execution of the transaction (defaults to 0 which means no limit)
+`--max-cpu-usage-ms` _UINT_ - set an upper limit on the milliseconds of CPU usage budget, for the execution of the transaction (defaults to 0 which means no limit)

 `--max-net-usage` _UINT_ - set an upper limit on the net usage budget, in bytes, for the transaction (defaults to 0 which means no limit)